Parwar (Jain community)

-A number of Jain scholars have belonged to this community, including Tarana Swami, the founder of Taran Panth and the Bhattarakas of Chanderi.
-Osho was born in the Samaiya section of this community.
-Also, Pandit Sumerchand Diwakar, Pandit Nathuram Premi, Dr Hiralal Jain, Dr Mahendrakumar Nyayacarya, Pandit Phulacandra Shastri, Pandit Hiralal Jain, Pandit Balacandra Shastri, Pandit Jaganmohanlal Shastri, Pandit Devakinandan Nayak, Swami Satyabhakta, Wardha, philosopher, founder of Satya Samaj (1899–1998) many other illustrious scholars of Jainism were born in the Parwar (also spelt as Paravara) community.
-The map of districts having large number of Parwar Jains in Madhya Pradesh and Uttar Pradesh is shown below.
+A number of Jain scholars have belonged to this community, including Taran Svami, the founder of Taran Panth and the Bhattarakas of Chanderi.
+Rajneesh, the founder of the notorious new religious movement called the Rajneesh movement, was born in the Samaiya section of this community.

+Sumerchand Diwakar, Nathuram Premi, Hiralal Jain, Mahendrakumar Nyayacarya, Phulacandra Shastri, Hiralal Jain, Balacandra Shastri, Jaganmohanlal Shastri, Devakinandan Nayak, Swami Satyabhakta (1899–1998), and many other illustrious scholars of Jainism were born in the Parwar community.

 History

-A number of inscriptions mentiong the community have been found in the region adjacent to the Betwa river, which flows on the border of MP and UP.
+A number of inscriptions mentioning the community have been found in the region adjacent to the Betwa river, which flows on the border of MP and UP.
 In the older inscriptions they are called Paurapatta or Puravada.
 The oldest inscriptions include those found at Vidisha (948 CE), Pachrai (1065 CE), Aharji (1152, 1153), Chanderi (VS 1252,13450), Sironj (VS 1299, 1316), Narwar (VS 1319).
-A long inscription at Deogarh of VS 1493 mentions Lakshaman Singhai and his large family, who installed an idol of Lord Shantinath under the supervision of Bhattaraka Devendrakirti of Balatkara Gana.
-It is probably the first mention of the Singhai (or Sanghapati) title in the region.
+A long inscription at Deogarh of VS 1493 mentions Lakshaman Singhai and his large family, who installed an image of the tīrthaṅkara Shantinatha under the supervision of Bhattaraka Devendrakirti of Balatkara Gana.
+It is probably the first mention of the Singhai or Sanghapati title in the region.

-Some authors have proposed a historic connection between the Parwar and the Porwad communities.
+Some authors have proposed a historic connection between the Parwar and the Porwal communities.

-Jainism had a continuous presence in this region since antiquity.
-Jainism was flourishing during the Gupta period at Vidisha region.
-The Durjanpur idols installed during the rule of Ramagupta date to about 365 AD.
-The Udaigiri cave Parshvanath inscription mentioning the lineage of Bhadranvaya is dated to 425 AD.
+Jainism has had a continuous presence in this region since antiquity.
+Jainism flourished during the Gupta Empire in the Vidisha district.
+The Durjanpur idols installed during the rule of Ramagupta date to about 365.
+The Udaigiri cave Pārśvanātha inscription mentioning the lineage of Bhadranvaya is dated to 425.
 The great Shantinath temple at Deogarh was built before 862 CE, suggesting a prosperous Jain community in this region.

-According to Mahavamsa, Devi, the wife of Maurya ruler Ashoka was a daughter of a merchant of Vidisha, whose son Mahinda took Buddhism to Sri Lanka.
-It is likely that the Parwar community is a continuation of the ancient merchant community of the region.
+According to the Mahāvaṃsa, Devi, the wife of the Mauryan emperor Ashoka, was a daughter of a merchant of Vidisha, whose son Mahinda took Buddhism to Sri Lanka.
+It is likely that the Parwar community is a continuation of the ancient merchant community that has existed in the region.